egoist/tsup/README.md

 # tsup

-Rollup your TypeScript library with no config.
+Rollup your TypeScript library with no config, powered by [esbuild](https://github.com/evanw/esbuild).

 ## What can it bundle?